Kyung-Min/triplet_recommendations_keras/readme.md

 [1] Rendle, Steffen, et al. "BPR: Bayesian personalized ranking from implicit feedback."
 Proceedings of the Twenty-Fifth Conference on Uncertainty in Artificial Intelligence.
 AUAI Press, 2009.

-This is implemented (more efficiently) in LightFM (https://github.com/lyst/lightfm).
-See the MovieLens example (https://github.com/lyst/lightfm/blob/master/examples/movielens/example.ipynb) for results comparable to this notebook.

 ## Set up the architecture
-A simple dense layer for both users and items: this is exactly equivalent to latent factor matrix when multiplied by binary user and item indices.
-There are three inputs: users, positive items, and negative items.
-In the triplet objective we try to make the positive item rank higher than the negative item for that user.

-Because we want just one single embedding for the items, we use shared weights for the positive and negative item inputs (a siamese architecture).

-This is all very simple but could be made arbitrarily complex, with more layers, conv layers and so on.
-I expect we'll be seeing a lot of papers doing just that.

 ```python
 """